 It was extremely helpful that our tour guide marked days worth saving yourself for, encouraging (if needed) to have an earlier and calmer night to make the most of the next.
 He was not wrong, those nights 110% were worth saving myself for and now I can say I have raved in a cave!

-I particularly favoured our themed days such as:
+I particularly loved our themed days such as:

 My Yachtlife family

-Before I said I was a little concerned about liking my tour group/them liking me but I didn’t expect for them to become family.
+Earlier I said I was a little concerned about liking my tour group/them liking me but I didn’t expect them to become family.
 We may have only been together for a week but it feels like I have known these people for a lifetime.

 We were from all around the world, varied in age, completely different careers yet Yachtlife had brought us together and it made the wait for my own Yachtlife Croatia experience so worth it.